EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 ## Upgrading from BDR-Always-ON to PGD-Always-ON

-To upgrade from BDR-Always-ON to PGD-Always-ON, run `tpaexec reconfigure`:
+To upgrade from BDR-Always-ON to PGD-Always-ON (that is, from BDR4 to PGD5), first run `tpaexec reconfigure`:

 ```
 $ tpaexec reconfigure ~/clusters/speedy\